High-speed rail in Canada: Lynx consortium

 In 1998, the Lynx consortium, including Bombardier and SNC-Lavalin proposed a 320 km/h high-speed train from Toronto to Quebec City via Kingston, Ottawa and Montreal based on the TGV and the French Turbo-Train technology.

 Bombardier JetTrain

 In 2000, Bombardier developed the JetTrain.
 The high-speed train prototype generates its power to turn the wheels with a 5,000 hp Pratt and Whitney turbine.
 The Jet Train visited Calgary and Toronto in March 2003.
 The prototype then visited Miami on 7 October 2003 and Orlando on the 11th.
 After these promotional stops in the United States and Canada, no government purchased the Jet Train.
-The prototype is stored serviceable at the AAR/FRA Transportation Technology Center, at Pueblo, Colorado, United States.
+The prototype is stored serviceable in Pueblo, Colorado, United States.

 2008 study

 On January 10, 2008, Dalton McGuinty (Premier of Ontario), and Jean Charest (Premier of Quebec) announced their two provinces would conduct a joint $2 million feasibility study into the development of high-speed rail in the Quebec City–Windsor Corridor.
 The federal government agreed to participate in the study.